 Peaceful coexistence and mutual understanding between different cultural communities is a permanent Liechtenstein policy goal.
 On an international level, Liechtenstein is engaged at the UN, which reinforces the dialogue between countries, cultures and civilisations.
 The country is open to foreign labour and sets a high priority on integration.
-In recent years – even before the European Year of Intercultural Dialogue 2008 – this dialogue has increased.
-Numerous small minority groups representing approximately 90 nations reside in Liechtenstein.
+This intercultural dialogue refers to both domestic dialogue (with the migrant population) and international dialogue.

 The Liechtenstein Art Museum took up the theme of migration in 2003.
 Works from the 1960s to the present, for example, were on display at the Liechtenstein Art Museum, addressing questions of cultural identity, homeland and exile, migration and otherness.

 The dialogue in Liechtenstein has increased in recent years – not only in the European Year of Intercultural Dialogue 2008.
 Liechtenstein is home to many small minorities from around 100 nations.
 Cultural diversity has gained more and more importance in recent years.
 This is reflected in publications, events and projects of research and cultural institutions.
 In addition, the “Horizon” project was established in 2015 to promote trust-based intercultural dialogue among migrants.
 Since 2020, the Association for Human Rights (VMR) and the Liechtenstein Refugee Aid Association have been running the project as the “Horizon Meeting Place”.